Governance Statement

 • Transparency: Minutes of all meetings will be recorded and published.

-• Arrangement: The Head of the Student Wellbeing Team is responsible for ensuring all Committee members receive adequate notice, agendas, and papers for meetings.
+• Arrangement: The member of the Student Success Team is responsible for ensuring all Committee members receive adequate notice, agendas, and papers for meetings.

 • Reporting: The Committee reports to the Board of Governors before their meetings.

-These procedures ensure that the Audit Committee operates effectively with clear rules for meeting frequency, quorum, and decision-making.
+These procedures ensure that the Quality, Compliance, and Audit Committee operates effectively with clear rules for meeting frequency, quorum, and decision-making.
 By aligning meetings with Board schedules, ensuring transparency through published minutes, and maintaining a robust arrangement process, the Committee supports its role in overseeing audit and compliance functions.

 Other Boards, Committees, and Panels